Afghanistan: Why NATO's indecision could be a precursor to civil war | DW | 19.02.2021

 Homeira Saqeb, a human rights activist and a member of the High Peace Council that is negotiating with the Taliban, believes that intra-Afghan talks have reached an impasse.
 "I hope the negotiations are not a dead end, but they have been interrupted," she told DW.

 In addition to internal consultations, the Taliban have visited several times to Pakistan to discuss the ongoing peace negotiations.
-The have also visited Moscow, Tehran and Turkmenistan.
+They have also visited Moscow, Tehran and Turkmenistan.

 These visits show the complexity of these negations and the interest of neighboring countries and regional powers in the conflict.
 This has also delayed any potential progress in intra-Afghan negotiations.
 Experts say the Taliban are trying to demonstrate their influence and importance through these foreign trips.